nidoro/heuristix/README.md

 ## Introduction

-**heuristix** is a framework for implementing optimization heuristics in Go.
-It implements the basic algorithm for various metaheuristics, to which you can "plug" your own improving and diversigying strategies to solve an optimization problem defined by you.
+**heuristix**, or just **hx**, is a collection of optimization metaheuristics implementations in Go.
+It is an heuristic implementation framework, to which you can "plug" your own improving and diversifying strategies to solve an optimization problem defined by you.

 Implemented metaheuristics: